 Filming your subject by circling around it can add a tremendous cinematic impact to the footage.
 You can navigate a circle manually by keeping your subject in the middle as you fly sideways while yawing the opposite direction.
 Remember that you need to take a lot of training to fly a perfect circle manually.

-Image Board: Aerial Videography Tip 5: Circling around the Subject
+Depict video: Aerial Videography Tip 5: Circling around the Subject

 Aerial Videopgraphy Tip 6: Combine Different Axis Movements

-If you want your footage to stand out in many aerial videography works, you should never just make your drone only moves forwards or backward when you are shooting.
+If you want your footage to stand out in many aerial videography works, you should never just make your drone only move forwards or backward when you are shooting.
 You can try out different combinations of axis movements to add more depth to your footage.
 For example, you can make your drone simultaneously fly up and backward or fly sideways while flying up and forward.

-Image Board: Aerial Videography Tip 6: Combine Different Axis Movements
+Depict video: Aerial Videography Tip 6: Combine Different Axis Movements

 Aerial Videography Tip 7: Find Some Creative Angle

 Sometimes drone videography may need more creativity to stand out.
 If you’re lucky enough, you can capture some unique or meaningful scenes.
 Then congratulations!

 But how can we make our ordinary footage more creative?
 Just shoot it from a creative angle, just like the one below: